Naotsun19B/PulldownBuilder/README.md

   Deprecated `NameArrayPulldownListGenerator` and added `SimplePulldownListGenerator` instead
   Added view options to the pull-down menu
   Fixed a bug where editor preference was not saved correctly
   Changed to update the details panel when updating a PulldownContents asset
+  Changed so that the keyboard focus goes to the search box when the pull-down menu is opened

 - (2025/04/26) v2.6
   Support before UE4.26 has been discontinued